monadplus/twitch-game/README.md

 ### TODO

-- [ ] Requires a much bigger instance due to the compilation of the derivation.
+- [ ] Requires a much bigger instance due to the compilation of the derivation
+- [ ] Unhardcode the port
+- [ ] Replace STM for MVar (performance and bugs)
 - [ ] TLS on IRC connection

 ### Issues on deployment